 The more financially stable you are, the less you have to worry about dipping into your portfolio to raise emergency cash.
 Hence you can keep a bigger percentage of your portfolio in assets and a smaller percentage in cash.

 The less financially stable you are, the more you have to worry about dipping into your portfolio to raise emergency cash.
 Hence you should keep a smaller percentage of your portfolio in assets and a bigger percentage in cash.
 You must be more prepared for the worst case scenario because you don’t have as big a buffer to fall back on in case the worst case scenario happens.

-How many good trading and investment opportunities are available today.
+The amount of cash in your portfolio depends on how many good trading and investment opportunities there are today.

 Some investors and traders always feel the need to “be in the market”.
 This is silly.
 There’s no point in being in the market when there are no good opportunities.
 Cash is a position too!
 Cash might not make you money, but at least holding cash won’t lose money when the entire market is crashing.